Maltese priest appointed bishop in Chile

 In November 1995, he was sent as a missionary to Chile in the diocese of Copiapò, where he worked till 2007.

-In 2008, he returned to Mal, where he remained till 2015, to assist his elderly mother who then passed away.
+In 2008, he returned to Malta, where he remained till 2015, to assist his elderly mother who then passed away.

 During these years in Malta, he worked for some months in Żabbar, and in December 2008 was nominated parish priest in Ħamrun.